 *I recommend checking the bread at the 35 minute mark to see if the crust is browning too quickly.
 If it is, cover with foil paper and continue baking for the remaining time.

 Cool in pan for 10 minutes.
-Remove and cool completely.
-Slice and serve.
+Remove to cool completely.

 © Beat Bake Eat.
 All images & content are copyright protected.
 Unauthorized use and/or duplication of this material without written consent from this site’s author and/or owner is strictly prohibited.